The Man who Bought a Dream

 The earliest series of Zen ox-herding poems was written in China around 1050 by C’hing-chu.
 The series that became the best known was written and illustrated by K’uo-an Shihyuan in the mid-twelfth century.
 His pupil Tz’u-yuan published these paintings and poems as woodblock prints.

-The bee suggests the humble circuitous attitude – exploring many options, not following preconceived plans – that is needed to find a dream or fairy tale’s hidden meaning.
+The bee suggests the humble circuitous attitude – exploring many options, not following a preconceived plan – that is needed to find a dream or fairy tale’s hidden meaning.
 A bee returns to its pot of gold.